 This workshop covers the fundamentals of recordkeeping at the University of Tasmania, providing staff with an understanding of basic recordkeeping practices and their responsibilities as employees of the University.
 It includes practical demonstrations and hands-on instruction in how to appraise and dispose of records, and provides an opportunity for staff to raise any questions or recordkeeping issues they have been experiencing and work through them with a records management professional.
-It includes all the content in the Introduction to Recordkeeping and Managing Records workshops as well as additional content on how to dispose of records appropriately.

 As all staff are responsible for the records they create or receive in the course of their work, this workshop would be useful for all University employees, but it is especially applicable to administrative staff who are tasked with the responsibility of managing and disposing of their business area's records.

 - What are records and why do we need to keep them?

 - Your responsibilities under the Archives Act.

 - When do you need to create a record?